 The punk part of Johnny Anderson's Autobiography

 Below is another part of my autobiography.
-This portion deals with the punk era that was a strong part of my life back there from 82 to 86.
-There's still a lot I could go into in this subject alone, but for now here's a brief insight into that part of my life.
-For those of you who haven't checked out my main site, I've posted over 70 photos of the punk era (which I was part of).
+This portion deals with the punk era which had a huge impact on me.
+There's still a lot that I could go into on this subject alone, but for now here's a brief insight into that part of my life.
+For those of you who haven't checked out my main website, I've posted over 70 photos of the punk era (which I was part of).

-On that site you will also find another part of my book.
-That's a story of when I was in South Western Australia.
+On those webpages you'll also find another section of my book.
+That was when I was in South Western Australia.

 Johnny's book